RishiRoshan-A/TRY_HACK_ME_CHALLENGES-/Vulnversity/README.md

 ![img](6.png)

-Semms the php extension , so lets different extensions
+Seems the php extension is not allowed , so lets different extensions

 after trying many exxtensions .phtml worked